All Episodes

 I'm out.

-And when I once once we once we bring this home tonight with the help of your listeners, um, and I get in as governor, we'll make sure that the next time Sean Hannity is voting, it's gonna be down in Naples, Florida, rather than in New York.
+And once we bring this home tonight with the help of your listeners and I get in as governor, we'll make sure that the next time Sean Hannity is voting, it's going to be down in Naples, Florida rather than in New York.

 So your vote will actually matter.